Jonathanferreras/Chronotope-Chart/README.md

   - When the occurrence happened
   - The name of the cluster in which it happened, this text should be colored by the cluster's `hex_color`.
   - The name of the group in which it happened, this text should be colored by the group's `hex_color`.
 - You are free to write tests for this project but they are _not_ necessary.
+CRA equips this repository with a Jest test runner.

 An example of how the visualization should be rendered can be seen in the `chronotope_example.png` file that came with this document.
 Some notes about the example that is not a requirement in this exercise: